aosasona/hitlist-cli-v2/README.md

 #### Your personal **online** commands manager

 Note: HitList will now save and sync hits locally and with the cloud.
+You also now need to use the sudo prefix on MacOS and Linux.

 #### Requirements